ohymi04/DS_Sign_Tool/README.md

    - The keys are saved in the `keys/` directory.

 2. **Sign a File**:
-   - Click "Sign a File" to select a file you want to sign.
+   - Click "Sign File/Folder" to select a file you want to sign.
    - Enter the path to your private key and the tool will create a `.signed` file with the signature.

 3. **Sign a Directory**:
-   - First, compress the directory you want to sign into a `.ZIP` file.
+   - Select the directory you wish to sign directly.
-   - Then, click "Sign a File" and select the `.ZIP` file.
-   - The tool will create the `.signed` file for the `.ZIP` file, and the public key will be saved in the `keys/` directory along with the signed file.
+   - The tool generates:
+     - `dir_file`: Tree structure of the directory.
+     - `hash_file`: SHA-256 hash of the tree structure.
+     - `hash_file.signed`: Signed hash file for verification.

-4. **Verify a File**:
+4. **Verify a File/Directory**:
-   - Click "Verify a File" to select a signed file.
+   - Click "Verify File/Folder" to select a signed file or directory.
-   - Enter the path to the corresponding public key to verify the file's signature.
+   - Enter the path to the corresponding public key to verify the signature and structure.

 ---